Davi-S/Toolorant/README.md

 **USE AT YOUR OWN RISK.**

 No **bans** have been reported so far from using this program.
-Some players reported receiving a two-week competitive **suspension** for using the instalocker tool excessively
+Some players reported receiving a two-week competitive **suspension** for using the instalocker tool excessively.

 This program does not use an auto-clicker, read the game's memory or files; therefore, the anti-cheat should not be triggered.